What is in this leaflet

 Tell your doctor if you feel the tablets are not helping your condition.

-Tell all doctors, dentists and pharmacists who are treating you that you are taking MILIVIN OD.
+Tell all the doctors, dentists and pharmacists who are treating you that you are taking Mirtanza ODT.

 Things you must not do

-Do not suddenly stop taking MILIVIN OD, or lower the dose, without first checking with your doctor.
+Do not suddenly stop taking Mirtanza ODT, or lower the dose, without first checking with your doctor.

 Do not let yourself run out of medicine over the weekend or on holidays.

-Your doctor may want to gradually reduce the amount of MILIVIN OD you are taking before stopping completely.
+Your doctor may want you to gradually reduce the amount of Mirtanza ODT you are taking before stopping completely.

 Things to be careful of

-Combining MILIVIN OD and alcohol can make you more sleepy and less alert.
+Be careful when drinking alcohol while taking Mirtanza ODT.
+Combining Mirtanza ODT and alcohol can make you more sleepy and less alert.
 Your doctor may suggest you avoid alcohol while being treated with this medicine.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking MILIVIN OD.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Mirtanza ODT.

 Tell your doctor if you notice any of the following and they bother you: